level7seven/node-restify/docs/guides/8to9guide.md

 - if the async function resolves with a string value, it calls `next(string)` (re-routes*);
 - if the async function resolves with a value other than string, it calls `next(any)`;
 - if it rejects with an `Error` instance it calls `next(err)`;
-- if it rejects with anything else it wraps in a `AsyncHandlerError` and calls `next(err)` (error-handing**);
+- if it rejects with anything else it wraps in a `AsyncError` and calls `next(err)` (error-handing**);

 ##### (*) Note about re-routing:
 The `8.x` API allows re-routing when calling `next()` with a string value.
-If the string matches a valid route, it will re-route to that handler.
+If the string matches a valid route, it will re-route to the given handler.
 The same is valid for resolving a async function.
-Whatever value it returns, will be sent to `next()` and the behavior will be exactly the same.
+If the value returned by the async function is a string, it will try to re-route to the given handler.

 ##### (**) Note about error handling:
 Although it is recommended to always reject with an instance of Error, in a async function it is possible to throw or reject without returning an `Error` instance or even anything at all.
-In such cases, the value rejected will be wrapped on a `AsyncHandlerError`.
+In such cases, the value rejected will be wrapped on a `AsyncError`.

 ### Handler arity check
 Handlers expecting 2 or fewer parameters added to a `.pre()`, `.use()` or route chain must be async functions, as: